-Normalized field voltage patterns for a transmitting antenna's horizontal and vertical planes are imported automatically into SPLAT! when a path loss, field strength, or received power level coverage analysis is performed.
+Normalized field voltage patterns for a transmitting antenna's horizontal and vertical planes are imported automatically into SPLAT! when a Longley-Rice coverage analysis is performed.
 Antenna pattern data is read from a pair of files having the same base name as the transmitter and LRP files, but with .az and .el extensions for azimuth and elevation pattern files, respectively.
 Specifications regarding pattern rotation (if any) and mechanical beam tilt and tilt direction (if any) are also contained within SPLAT! antenna pattern files.